(Chinese barbecue pork)

 - Preheat oven to 425°F. Add a rack to a roasting pan and fill the pan with water to come just below the rack.
 Wipe any excess marinade from the pork and line the strips up neatly in the roasting pan.

-- Cut into bite-sized pieces and serve.
+- Slice the meat into bite-sized pieces and serve.

-- Marinade Variations and Additions:
+- Char Siu Marinade Variations and Additions:

 - Add 1 tablespoon minced garlic and/or 1 tablespoon minced ginger.